-If you are feeling tired and overwhelmed, chances are you have neglected yourself.
-But the good news is, it’s never too late to start paying attention to your own mind, body and soul wellness, and in doing so, becoming a happier woman and mama.
+But the good news is, it’s never too late to start paying attention to your own mind, body and soul wellness.
+And in doing so, becoming a happier woman and mama.

 The key to success is starting with small behavioural changes and building from there.
 By starting small, each change is achievable and you are more likely to stick to your new sense of looking after yourself.

 Take these 8 micro steps for chilled-out higher health

 1 // Give yourself five minutes in the morning